-The head-on collisions lawyers in Boston at the Law Offices of Jeffrey S. Glassman know all too well about the damage that can result from head-on collisions.
+The head-on collision lawyers in Boston at the Law Offices of Jeffrey S. Glassman know all too well about the damage that can result from head-on collisions.

 A head-on collision, also known as a frontal crash, occurs when motor vehicles driving in opposite directions crash head on, or front to front.

-These types of motor vehicle accidents make up a small percentage of overall auto accidents but are often serious and likely to result in fatalities.
+These types of motor vehicle accidents make up a small percentage of overall auto accidents but are often serious and are more likely to result in fatalities.

-Head-on collisions are more likely to occur on rural roadways than in urban settings as rural roads can be narrow with curves and hills and a lack of shoulders.Causes of head-on collisions in Boston
+Head-on collisions are more likely to occur on rural roadways than in urban settings as rural roads can be narrow with curves and hills and a lack of shoulders.Causes of Head-On Collisions

 Head-on collisions are caused by a variety of factors.
 Here are some reasons why a driver might be driving on the wrong side of the road: